bow-simulation/virtualbow-website/docs/resources.md

 Simulations can be used to evaluate bow designs, but they don't actually tell you how to design a good bow.
 These are some good resources about bow design:

-* *The Traditional Bowyer's Bible*, Volume 1, Chapter 3: *Bow Design and Performance* by Tim Baker.
+* [The Traditional Bowyer's Bible, Volume 1](https://books.google.com/books?id=2O0amwEACAAJ), Chapter 3: *Bow Design and Performance* by Tim Baker.
-All common design choices and how they affect bow performance are explained in a very practical and understandable but nonetheless precise way.
+In this chapter, all the common design choices and how they affect bow performance are explained in a very practical and understandable way.

 * The [article on bow design](http://crossbow.wikia.com/wiki/Bow_design) from the crossbow building wiki is also a good read.
 It is geared towards crossbows but most of it also applies to bows in general.